2020 Season Important Information & FAQs

 How long can I swim in a lap lane?

 Since these proved to be our most popular swimming option, we have decided to make lap lanes for no more than one hour.
 In actual fact, it will be 45 minutes of swim.
 So, if you book a lane at 11:00am you may swim 11:00am-11:45am and then the lifeguards will then wipe down all the ‘high touch’ surfaces.
-Due to the high demand for lap lanes, the evening reservation slots will be for 30 minutes from 7.00pm-9.00pm.
+Due to the high demand for lap lanes, the first and last hour reservation slots will be for 30 minutes each daily.
+For these slots it’s actually 25 minutes of swim, again so the lifeguards can clear the pool and clean.

 How long can I swim in ‘open swim’?

-You can reserve ‘open swim’ for 2 hours, but you will need to exit the pool after 1 hour 45 minutes for cleaning at the end of the session.
+You can reserve ‘open swim’ which is now one hour long for back-to-back slots, but you will need to exit the pool after each 45 minutes for cleaning at the end of the session.

 Can very young children be part of ‘open swim’?